 - A do-not-resuscitate (DNR) order is a written document that tells medical professionals to not perform CPR if your breathing or heartbeat stops.
 Doctors issue DNR orders.

 - Halachic pathway assures that a patient’s family and chosen rabbinic advisor, or Posek, can be included in the medical decision-making process.

 Getting Started with Hospice Care

-For patients and family members, the first step is to have a conversation with your family, friends and your primary care physician.
-Hospice care can start as soon as a referral has been made by your doctor.
+The first step is to have a conversation with your family, friends and primary care physician.
+Hospice care can only start when a referral has been made by your doctor.
+Once you have decided to stop curative treatment for your illness let your doctor know that you are interested in the benefits of hospice care.
 Typically, a hospice RN will visit you within 48 hours to assess your needs.

-1) Patients do not have to give up their personal physician.
-The hospice team will work with them to plan their patient’s care.
+1) You do not have to give up your personal physician.
+The hospice team will work with you and your personal doctor to develop your plan of care.

-2) Patients can stop receiving hospice care at any time with no penalty.
-For example, if prognosis improves or a new curative treatment becomes available, care can be discontinued and started again at a later date, provided the physician determines the patient is still medically appropriate.
+2) You can stop receiving hospice care at any time with no penalty.
+For example, if prognosis improves or a new curative treatment becomes available, care can be discontinued and started again at a later date, (provided the physician certifies that you are still eligible)

-3) Although the eligibility for hospice requires a life-limiting illness, there is no limit on the number of days a patient can receive hospice.
-As long as the patient’s primary care physician and hospice medical director say the patient is eligible, the patient can continue receiving services.
+3) Although the eligibility for hospice care requires a life-limiting illness, there is no limit on the number of days a patient can receive hospice care.
+As long as the patient’s primary care and hospice physician say the patient is eligible, the patient can continue receiving services.